BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Placeholders-List.md

 %condition.myCondition.papiMode%
 ```

-### Constant Variable
+### Constant Placeholder

-Constants are a bit different from other variables, as you can freely define the values of them.
+Constants are a bit different from other placeholders, as you can freely define the values of them.
 They are defined in the *constants* section like this:

 ```YAML